MooersLab/pymolsnips/README.md

 Snippets can also be added within the *Welcome Guide* of *Atom*, under the section called *<>Add a Snippet*.
 When you click *Open your snippets*, the `snippets.cson` file automatically opens for editing.

 For windows users, it might be easiest to access the `snippets.cson` via the *Welcome Guide*.
-You can paste the snippet script into this file.
+You can paste the `snippets.cson` snippet script into this file.

 If you'd like, you can navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.
 Either way, you'll need to actually copy and paste the `atompymolsnips`snippet script into the file.